 A deceased man was found in the parking lot of a Missouri airport eight months after he went missing.

-The relatives and attorneys of Randy Potter, 53, believe that he went missing—and died—shortly after leaving his home in Lenexa, Missouri, on Jan.
-17 of this year.
+The relatives and attorneys of Randy Potter, 53, believe that he went missing—and died—shortly after leaving his home in Lenexa, Missouri.
 That was the last day he was seen alive, the Kansas City Star reported.

-His body was discovered Tuesday, Sept.
-19, after a bad smell was noticed near his 2014 Dodge Ram truck at a parking lot in the Kansas City International Airport.
+His body was discovered eight months later after a bad smell was noticed near his 2014 Dodge Ram truck at a parking lot in the Kansas City International Airport.